War Emergency Pipeline

 Today, White County is known for its scenic beauty, including the Shawnee National Forest, and its rich history.
 It continues to be a primarily rural area, with a population that appreciates its small-town charm and natural surroundings.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of White County, Illinois.
+This timeline provides a concise overview of the key events in the history of White County, Illinois.

 • 1818 - White County was established by the Illinois General Assembly.